Encoding Musical Style with Transformer Autoencoders: Experimental Results

-We also conducted listening studies to evaluate the perceived effect of performance and melody conditioning on the generated output.
-Using models trained on the \dataset dataset, we conducted two studies: one for performance conditioning, and one for melody and performance conditioning.
+To further evaluate the perceived effect of performance and melody conditioning on the generated output, we also conducted qualitative listening tests.
+Using models trained on the \dataset dataset, we conducted two studies for separate music generation tasks: one for the performance conditioning, and one for melody and performance conditioning.